capimaker/capimaker/README.md

 ## 🧑‍🚀 About Me
 - 🌍 Based in **Valencia**, dreaming of **Switzerland / Remote EU**
 - 💡 **Full-Stack Developer**
-- ☕ Code fuel: Coffee + Synthwave playlists
+- ☕ Code fuel: Coffee
 - 🎯 Mission: Build apps that are **scalable, creative & fun**
 - ⚡ Fun fact: I once filmed the **Queen of Spain** (not kidding 👑)